alexandergerber/courses-tsa/chapter4.md

 `@instructions`
 - Expand a grid of possible model orders p and q.
 Consider here only orders from 0 to 2 for both, the MA and the AR component.
 Assign the result to `grid`.
 - Create an empty list `models` as placeholder for the for loop.
 You can do that with `list()`.
-- Write a for loop that iterates over the rows of your grid, estimates the models bast on `train_random` and writes the results into the list `models`.
+- Write a for loop that iterates over the rows of your grid, estimates the models based on `train_random` and writes the results into the list `models`.

 `@hint`
 - If `i` is your loop variable and you created the order matrix as above then `grid[i, "p"]` contains the order for the AR part and `grid[i, "q"]` contains the order of the MA part.